ClementNerma/Rave/docs/master.md

 Dictionary classes are special classes that behaves like a dictionary, which is a set of key/value pairs.
 They allow to associate arbitrary keys and values.
 For example, vector classes are dictionary classes, as well as the `Map<K, V>` class.

+For now, we will only see _dynamic_ dictionaries, which are dictionaries that can be extended - meaning we can add keys to it and remove existing ones.

 They are declared using the `dict` keyword instead of the `class` one.
-Dictionary classes automatically implement the `Dictionary<K, V>` which describes a set of overloads they must implement:
+Dynamic dictionary classes automatically implement the `DynamicDictionary<K, V>` which describes a set of overloads they must implement:

 ```rave
 // K = type of keys